juxor/afaq/markdown/alinks.md

 [
-Anarchist Youth Network: Britain &amp;
+Anarchist Youth Network: Britain &

 Name says it all.
 For UK based anarchist youths.